 - reducing the air temperature - not a comfort solution

 - increase the moisture content in the air - may increase the condensation and damage of building constructions

-- remove the wet surface - possible with plastic blankets outside operation time.
+- remove the wet surface - possible with plastic blankets on the water surface outside operation time.
 Very effective and commonly used

 To reduce the energy consumption and to avoid moisture damages in building constructions it is common to use heat recycling devices with heat pumps that moves latent heat from the air to the water in the swimming pool.